Gaussian Processes indexed on the symmetric group: prediction and learning: Covariance model for rankings

-We aim to define a Gaussian process indexed by permutations.
-Notice that generally speaking, using the abstract Kolmogorov construction (see for example \cite{dacunha2012probability} Chapter 0), the law of a Gaussian random process $(Y_x)_{x\in E}$ indexed by an abstract set $E$ is entirely characterized by its mean and covariance functions
+We aim at defining a Gaussian process indexed by permutations.
+Notice that, generally speaking, using the abstract Kolmogorov construction (see for example \cite{dacunha2012probability} Chapter 0), the law of a Gaussian random process $(Y_x)_{x\in E}$ indexed by an abstract set $E$ is entirely characterized by its mean and covariance functions

 and